Events from Jan 66 to Aug 66

 Restaging the Phalanx

-In another part of the Shepperton Backlot, construction work was being done on a section of London needed for the moment when the wheelchair-bound Dortmun sacrifices himself to destroy a squad of Daleks.
-Unlike the standing street set at Shepperton which depicted generic late 19th or early 20th century frontages, the script demanded that the buildings for this scene were half-destroyed, in order that Dortmun’s bombs could bring down the rest of a ruined structure.
-To this end, a small corner of the war-torn city was built outside, with severely damaged shops and a pub called “The Watford Arms”.
+Back in studio H, construction work was being carried out on a section of London needed for the moment when the wheelchair-bound Dortmun sacrifices himself to destroy a squad of Daleks.
+Unlike the standing street set on the backlot at Shepperton, which depicted generic late 19th or early 20th century frontages, the script demanded that the buildings for this scene were half-destroyed in order that Dortmun’s bombs could bring down the rest of a ruined structure.
+To this end, the ruined shop section of the saucer landing site set was left standing.
+The ripped awning was removed from the ‘Mary Bell’ shop and the debris was moved around, however, the ‘broken’ beam that stuntman Eddie Powell had fallen from still remained hanging above the shop.
+The large house set, opposite the shops, was removed and in its place, construction began on a pub set to be called “The Watford Arms”.

-The scheme required use of the early winter nights, in order to match the studio work which had been completed in the semi-darkness.
-The poor lighting helped to disguise the unfinished nature of the set but despite the gloom, scaffold used to prepare the top of the collapsing wall can still be seen as the Daleks make their advance.
+The scheme required use of dark lighting, in order to match the previous studio work which had been completed in the semi-darkness.
+The low light helped to disguise the unfinished nature of the set but despite the gloom, scaffold used to prepare the top of the collapsing wall can still be seen as the Daleks make their advance.
 On this occasion, the camera was positioned lower down and closer to the Daleks, allowing for a great, menacing shot to finally be achieved which had been lacking from the opening battle.

 Bomb Control Room